 Acknowledgements

-We would like to thank the following people who helped make ParkBathe happen and who provided a supportive environment for our participants: Our dedicated ParkBathe volunteers Laura Keeble and Elaine Chua.
-Our guest Forest Bathing guides who co-facilitated and led the adolescent sessions Lisa Duncan and Stephanie Thorlby.
+We would like to thank the following people who helped make ParkBathe happen and who provided a supportive environment for our participants: Our guest Forest Bathing guides who led and co-facilitated the adolescent sessions Lisa Duncan and Stephanie Thorlby.
+Our dedicated ParkBathe volunteers Laura Keeble and Elaine Chua.
 Permissions to use Crystal Palace Park as the site of the ParkBathe walks came from Penny Read at IDVerde.
 Our film crew Galina Rin and David Monteith-Hodge.
 Our photographer and film-maker Sebastien Gatto.
 Our audio recordist and podcast editor Melissa Green.
 All films and podcast episodes can be found at https://linktr.ee/ParkBathe

 References